-What kind material canvas is suitable for the oil painting
+What kind of canvas material is suitable for oil painting

 In general, you want to paint on a nonporous surface.
 The surface of the canvas or linen was ‘primed’ with rabbit glue and then whitened with gesso to create a non porous surface that would make paint adhesion but not soak the canvas.
 There are Acrylic Gessos that can complete the task in only one move.

 We used to slap on the cheapest white house paint we could buy as a mediocre Fine Art student.
 There are also brands who sell ready-to-paint canvas.